ravibitsgoa/Implementations_of_various_algorithms_and_data_structures/readme.txt

 12. Sieve of Eratosthenes for generating primes
 13. N-dimensional Vectors
 13. Prim's Minimal spanning tree algorithm
+14. Algorithm to find Suffix array of a string

 * : Yet to be added.